 There may also be soreness of the vulva.
 Sometimes it may be painful to pass urine and/or painful to have sex.
 If there is soreness without itching, this is more likely to have another cause.

 There may also be a discharge from the vagina.
 Thrush is the second most common cause of a vaginal discharge.
 (The most common cause of vaginal discharge is bacterial vaginosis.
 See the separate leaflet called Bacterial Vaginosis for more details.)

-The discharge from thrush is usually creamy white and quite thick, but is sometimes watery.
+The discharge from thrush is usually creamy white and quite thick, and may resemble cottage cheese, but is sometimes watery.
 It can add to the itch, redness, discomfort, or pain around the vulva.
 The discharge from thrush does not usually smell.

 - Redness (erythema) - usually around the vagina and vulva, but may extend to the labia majora and perineum.

 - Other skin rashes near to the vagina (called satellite lesions) - this is rare and may indicate other fungal conditions or herpes simplex virus.

 Symptoms which suggest your symptoms are NOT due to thrush include:

 - Bleeding between periods or after having sex.

 - A rash or blisters on the skin of the vulva.